s-laul/bookmarks/README.md

 <h2> Project Idea </h2>

-This goal of this project is to allow users to create bookmarks of books they are currently reading to highlight important chapters and sections.
+This goal of this project is to allow users to create bookmarks from books they are currently reading to highlight important chapters and sections.

 <h2>User Story</h2>